Lemniscate-2525/30_Days_of_ML/Day02_Credit_Risk_Prediction_RandomForest/README.md

 Categorical features were converted into numeric format.

-Tree-based models like Random Forest can work with integer encoded categories, so one-hot encoding was optional.
+Tree-based models like Random Forest can work with integer-encoded categories, so extensive scaling or normalization was not required.

 🔀 Train-Test Split

 The dataset was split into training and testing sets:

 80% → Training Data

 20% → Testing Data

-Using stratified sampling to preserve class distribution.
+Using stratified sampling:

 train_test_split(X, y, test_size=0.2, stratify=y, random_state=42)
 🌲 Baseline Model — Random Forest